panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 However, when invoking the function with no arguments &mdash; `greetObject()` &mdash; the function returns `null`.
 Returning `null` is reasonable because `who` parameter has no value, and the greeting object cannot be created.

+### 2.1 Real-world analogy of *null*

+Thinking about a real-world analogy, you can imagine a variable as being a box.
+Just like a variable can hold an object, the box can contain objects like a teapot.

+But once you receive a box and open it &mdash; there's *nothing* there.
+Someone made a mistake and sent you an empty box.
+The box contains no objects, or, saying it differently, contains a `null` value.

 ## 2. How to check for *null*

-The simplest and the most correct way to check for `null` value is by using the strict equality operator:
+The good way to check for `null` is by using the [strict equality operator](/the-legend-of-javascript-equality-operator/#the-identity-operator):

 ```javascript
 const missingObject = null;